· The Bloomfield Team

 Building the System Before the Knowledge Leaves

 The critical constraint is timing.
-Once an experienced operator retires, the knowledge capture window is closed.
-You can interview them after they leave, but context fades quickly.
-The richest capture happens while the operator is still doing the work, still encountering the edge cases, still making the adjustments in real time.
+Once an experienced operator retires, the knowledge capture window closes.
+You can interview them after they leave, but context fades fast.
+The richest capture happens while the operator is still doing the work, still encountering edge cases, still making adjustments in real time.

-A practical knowledge capture program has four phases.
+A practical knowledge capture program runs in four phases.

 Phase one: inventory the knowledge.
-Identify who on your team holds critical tribal knowledge and what domains they cover.
-This is usually a short list.
+Identify who holds critical tribal knowledge and what domains they cover.
 Most shops have three to five people whose departure would create immediate operational problems.
 Start with them.

 Phase two: structured interviews.
-Sit down with each expert and work through the parts, processes, machines, and customers they know best.
+Work through the parts, processes, machines, and customers each expert knows best.
 Ask specific questions.
-What do you do differently on this machine than what the program tells you to do?
+What do you do differently on this machine than what the program says?
 What do you check first when a part comes out of spec?
 Which jobs always take longer than the router says, and why?
 Record everything.

 Phase three: connect the existing data.
 Pull historical job records, quality data, setup sheets, and process notes into a structured system.
-This data already contains a massive amount of embedded knowledge.
+This data already contains embedded knowledge.
 The job that took 14 hours instead of the estimated 8 tells a story.
 The NCR that resulted in a process change tells a story.
-When this data is organized and searchable, it starts answering questions on its own.
+Organized and searchable, this data starts answering questions on its own.

 Phase four: build the knowledge engine.
-Combine the interview data and the structured operational data into a single system that your team can query naturally.
+Combine interview data and structured operational data into a single queryable system.
 As new jobs run and new problems get solved, the system grows.
-The knowledge base is not a static document.
-It is a living system that accumulates intelligence over time.
+The knowledge base is a living system that accumulates intelligence over time.

 What a Knowledge Engine Changes

-The first change is speed.
 New operators ramp up faster because they have access to the accumulated experience of the team, organized around the specific work they are doing.
-A machinist in their second year can access setup notes and process adjustments that previously required a decade of experience to accumulate.
+A machinist in their second year can access setup notes and process adjustments that previously required a decade of experience.

-The second change is consistency.
-When process knowledge is accessible to everyone, quality becomes more predictable.
-The scrap rate drops because operators can check what went wrong on similar jobs before they start cutting.
-The rework rate drops because the fixturing and tooling decisions are informed by history.
+Quality becomes more predictable.
+When process knowledge is accessible to everyone, scrap rates drop because operators can check what went wrong on similar jobs before they start cutting.
+Rework rates drop because fixturing and tooling decisions are informed by history.

-The third change is resilience.
-When a key employee is out sick, on vacation, or retires, the shop does not lose its ability to run their jobs effectively.
+The shop builds resilience.
+When a key employee is out sick, on vacation, or retires, the operation does not lose its ability to run their jobs effectively.
 The knowledge persists in the system.
 The shop's capability is no longer dependent on who happens to be on the floor that day.

-The fourth change is cumulative.
 Every job that runs adds data to the system.
-Every problem that gets solved and documented makes the knowledge base more valuable.
+Every problem solved and documented makes the knowledge base more valuable.
 Over two to three years, the system becomes the single most complete record of how your operation works.

 The Window Is Open Now

-The retirement wave in American manufacturing is not a future problem.
-It is a present one.
+The retirement wave in American manufacturing is a present problem.
 The machinists and engineers who built the operational knowledge your shop relies on are leaving.
 Some have already left.

 The technology to capture, organize, and make that knowledge permanently accessible exists today.
 Two years ago, building a system like this required a seven-figure budget and a team of data engineers.
 The cost has dropped by an order of magnitude.
-A working knowledge engine, connected to your ERP and your process data, can be built in weeks.
+A working knowledge engine connected to your ERP and process data can be built in weeks.

-The question for every shop owner and operations leader is simple.
-When your best machinist walks out the door for the last time, will everything they know walk out with them?
-Or will it stay?
+When your best machinist walks out the door for the last time, everything they know either walks out with them or stays.
+That decision is being made right now, whether you are making it deliberately or not.

 Start capturing what your team knows